 Offer to investigate outside sources of funds to improve physical education.
 Heart-rate monitors, salad bars, and dance machines cost money.
 Some schools have gotten corporate or foundation support to help pay for new programs and equipment.

 Be an advocate.
 Get the support of your principal, cafeteria workers, teachers, and community members to build a healthy learning environment.
-Action for Healthy Kids’ Campaign for School Wellness has a wealth of information and a Wellness Policy Tool.
+Action for Healthy Kids’ Campaign for School Wellness has a wealth of information.
 Read “Become a Legislative Advocate for Your Child’s School” for tips on letting lawmakers know what you think.